A short list of frequently asked, and answered, questions

 Sure you can!
 We are eagerly looking for how creative you are using existing hardware components.
 However, pre-assembled working prototypes are inadmissible and do not respect the spirit of a hackathon.
-You’ll have to work on your idea/build your prototype during the 48 hours.
+You’ll have to work on your idea/build your prototype during the competition.

 If I’m tired, where shall I go to sleep?

 Usually there are affordable hotel rooms available and you shall book them individually.
 We encourage you to check our partner hotels for the best deals and offers.

 We’re a team, do we all have to pay?